MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-keycloak.md

 Each user, wheter connected user to the Otoroshi UI or at a private Otoroshi app, has an own session.
 As an administrator of Otoroshi, you can visualize via Otoroshi the list of the connected users and their profile.

-Let's start by navigate to the `Admin users sessions` page (just @link:[here](http://otoroshi.oto.tools:8080/bo/dashboard/sessions/admin) or when clicking on the cog, and on the `Admins sessions` button at the bottom of the list).
+Let's start by navigating to the `Admin users sessions` page (just @link:[here](http://otoroshi.oto.tools:8080/bo/dashboard/sessions/admin) or when clicking on the cog, and on the `Admins sessions` button at the bottom of the list).

 This page gives a complete view of the connected admins.
 For each admin, you have his connection date and his expiration date.
 You can also check the `Profile` and the `Rights` of the connected users.